 Baja Clavius is a queer science fiction adventure about a time travel agency codenamed Moon Men Deep Inside (MMDI) where men dominate other men sexually.

-Similar in storytelling style and tone to the works of Russell T Davies (Doctor Who and Torchwood on the BBC), and, to the works of author Christopher Trevor, Baja Clavius is for gay adult men.
+Similar in storytelling style and tone to the works of Russell T Davies (Cucumber and Banana, Doctor Who and Torchwood on the BBC), and, to the works of author Christopher Trevor, Baja Clavius is for gay adult men.
 Here you will experience radically different storytelling that differs from standard cause-and-effect fiction.

-The 2017 publication of Baja Clavius online is new—completely updated and expanded compared to previous versions to include storytelling and hundreds of original images that are not available anywhere else but here.
+The 2017 publication of Baja Clavius online is new—completely updated and expanded compared to previous versions.
+Now includes storytelling and hundreds of original images that were not available anywhere.

 Rare Diversity without Cultural Stereotypes